DTT2411/snow-depot/README.md

 By reducing manual input and repetitive tasks, bulk upload features would improve scalability, save time for administrators, and ensure consistency across product entries.

+### Checks before product and review deletion
+Currently, admin users delete products using the delete links on product cards and product detail pages.
+While this functions correctly, it would be prudent to develop a confirmation check, perhaps using a pop-up modal on screen, to confirm whether the admin wishes to proceed with deleting a product.

+The same functionality could also extend to both admins and users for reviews - similarly, there are currently no checks for deleting reviews.

+Adding this functionality for deletion would prevent accidental deletion of products or reviews which can be potentially very frustrating for any user.

 ### Wishlist
 A wishlist feature could allow registered users to save products for future reference without immediately adding them to their cart.
 This would improve the shopping experience by supporting product comparison, encouraging return visits, and increasing the likelihood of future purchases.